heptarch/heptarch.github.io/drafts/type-diff.md

 ## Locally linear objects<a id="sec-4" name="sec-4"></a>

-I will call these more general objects *locally linear*, though in technical parlance they are *manifolds*.
+I will call these more general objects *locally linear*, though in technical parlance they are *differentiable manifolds*.
 The basic structure is as follows.
 If $a$ is locally linear, then at each point in $a$, there is a nearby region which resembles part of $\mathbb{R}^n$, for some fixed
 $n$ called the *dimension*.
 In particular, each nearby point gets